Crónicas marcianas

 Crónicas marcianas (Martian Chronicles) (Note: Other than the title, a play on the Spanish word crónicas, which can refer to historical and journalistic chronicles, the program bears no relation to The Martian Chronicles by Ray Bradbury.) was a Spanish late-night talk show produced by Gestmusic Endemol and broadcast by Telecinco from 1997 to 2005.
 It was directed and presented by Javier Sardà, and had Miquel José and Jordi Roca, with whom Sardá had created La ventana on Cadena SER, as deputy directors and screenwriters.

 It is the longest running and most watched late-night talk show in the history of Spanish television.
 Despite being characterized by some as a classic example of telebasura (trash TV), it won several honors during its run, including one Ondas Award, two Iris Awards, and six TP de Oro Awards.

-In December 2023, it received a surprise return to screens with Crónicas marcianas: El Reencuentro, a series of episodes collecting memories of the programme from Sardà and other collaborators on the show.
-The show received a new title sequence and good ratings, however nothing has yet been confirmed regarding a full reboot.
+In December 2023, it received a surprise one-off return to screens with Crónicas marcianas: El Reencuentro, a series of episodes collecting memories of the programme from Sardà and other collaborators on the show.